 Counselling in Secondary schools

 Transition through secondary school can present many challenges for young people which can bring on stress, anxiety, depression or relationship problems with those around them.

-The Spark’s therapeutic services offer support to young people faced with difficult life experiences.
+The Spark’s school based counselling and therapeutic services offer support to young people faced with difficult life experiences.

-Youth counselling can help young people deal with a range of personal issues.
-Common issues addressed by The Spark youth counsellors in Secondary schools include3:
+Common issues addressed by The Spark’s youth counsellors in Secondary schools include3: